websting/html-dog-sitter/README.md

 # 🐕 Dog Sitter Template

-A responsive one-page HTML template designed for dog lovers who want to promote their dog-sitting services online.
+A modern, responsive one-page HTML template designed for dog lovers and pet care professionals who want to promote their dog-sitting services online with style.

 ---